One Dead, Several Missing In Argentina Hotel Collapse - UrduPoint

 He warned that the rescue process would be "slow" given the amount of debris but stressed that survivors were sometimes found under rubble up to a week after such collapses.

-The body of a man in his eighties was found in the rubble.
+The body of a man in his eighties was found in the debris.

-Between seven and nine people were believed to still be trapped in the rubble, said the head of the fire service operation, Hugo Piriz.
+Between seven and nine people were believed to still be trapped, said the head of the fire service operation, Hugo Piriz.

 "It was like a missile fell and split the building in two," a neighbor told the TN television channel.